simonspgn/CortexBot/README.md

 # Set Up

 For the correct set up of Cortex Bot, it is crucial that httpd is installed and running.
 The scripts are written in python3 and communicate with Cortex instances via cortex4py.
 In order to execute the scripts from cgi, the python Apache Server module mod_wsgi is required.
 This will provide a WSGI inteface for Python and and allows the integration with cgi.
-Both cortex_bot.py and cortex_bot_helper.py should be placed in cgi-bin directory under /var/www/cgi-bin.
-Note that cortex_bot.py will need execute privileges.
-Once the aforementioned configurations and installations are done, proceed by placing cortex_bot.py, cortex_bot_helper.py and the formats directory in /var/www/cgi-bin.
+Once the aforementioned configurations and installations are done, proceed by placing cortex_bot_cgi.py, cortex_bot_push.py and the formats directory in /var/www/cgi-bin.

-**:heavy_exclamation_mark: Note**: cortex_bot.py will need execute privileges (chmod to 705 is the minimum required).
+**:heavy_exclamation_mark: Note**: cortex_bot_cgi.py will need execute privileges (chmod to 705 is the minimum required).

 ## Mattermost Configuration